bugparty/win32RandomList/Win32RandonList/ReadMe.txt

     WIN32 APPLICATION : Win32RandonList Project Overview
 ========================================================================

-AppWizard has created this Win32RandonList application for you.

 This file contains a summary of what you will find in each of the files that make up your Win32RandonList application.